jopaik/network_demos/README.md

 ~~~
  ansible-navigator run controller_as_code/setup.yml -m stdout -e "username=gitea git_password=gitea password=<replace-with-lab-student-password>"
 ~~~
+5. update your git by commiting the changes to the local directory.

 ## Exercise 1 - Setting up the Gitea Repo and VSCode